wjura/lhl-midterm-project/README.md

 Finally, we saved the preprocessed data into CSV files for further use.

 ### Model Selection
-Source: All details can be found in [2 - Model Selection notebook](notebooks/2%20-%20model_selection%20V1.ipynb)
+Source: All details can be found in [2 - Model Selection notebook](notebooks/2%20-%20model_selection%20V2.ipynb)

+1. Training and testing various regression models.
+2. Models evaluation.
+3. Feature selection.
-### Hyperparameter tuning
+4. Hyperparameter tuning.
-Source: All details can be found in [3 - Tuning Pipeline notebook](notebooks/3%20-%20tuning_pipeline.ipynb)

 ## Results
 Polynomial Features show a significant improvement compared to the previous models:

 Test MSE: 141.1 billion, which is notably lower than the results from the original Ridge and Lasso models.
 Test R²: 0.465, which is a substantial improvement, indicating that the polynomial features helped the model better capture the relationship between the predictors and the target variable.

 ## Challenges
 The biggest challenges faced when working on the project were: